Spencer Perceval: Early political career: 1796–1801

 In 1796, Perceval's uncle, the 8th Earl of Northampton, died.
 Perceval's cousin Charles Compton, who was MP for Northampton, succeeded to the earldom and took his place in the House of Lords.
 Perceval was invited to stand for election in his place.
-In the May by-election he was elected unopposed, but weeks later had to defend his seat in a fiercely contested general election.
-Northampton had an electorate of about one thousand – every male householder not in receipt of poor relief had a vote – and the town had a strong radical tradition.
+In the May by-election, Perceval was elected unopposed.
+Weeks later, he had to defend his seat in a fiercely contested general election.
+Northampton had an electorate of about 1,000 – every male householder not in receipt of poor relief had a vote – and the town had a strong radical tradition.
 Perceval stood for the Castle Ashby interest, Edward Bouverie for the Whigs, and William Walcot for the corporation.
 After a disputed count, Perceval and Bouverie were returned.
 Perceval represented Northampton until his death 16 years later, and is the only MP for Northampton to have held the office of prime minister.
 1796 was his first and last contested election; in the general elections of 1802, 1806 and 1807, Perceval and Bouverie were returned unopposed.

 When Perceval took his seat in the House of Commons in September 1796, his political views were already formed.
 "He was for the constitution and Pitt; he was against Fox and France", wrote his biographer Denis Gray.
 During the 1796–1797 session, he made several speeches, always reading from notes.
 His public speaking skills had been sharpened at the Crown and Rolls debating society when he was a law student.
 After taking his seat in the House of Commons, Perceval continued with his legal practice, as MPs did not receive a salary, and the House only sat for a part of the year.
 During the Parliamentary recess of the summer of 1797, he was senior counsel for the Crown in the prosecution of John Binns for sedition.
 Binns, who was defended by Samuel Romilly, was found not guilty.
 The fees from his legal practice allowed Perceval to take out a lease on a country house, Belsize House in Hampstead.

 It was during the next session of Parliament, in January 1798, that Perceval established his reputation as a debater – and his prospects as a future minister – with a speech in support of the Assessed Taxes Bill (a bill to increase the taxes on houses, windows, male servants, horses and carriages, in order to finance the war against France).
 He used the occasion to mount an attack on Charles Fox and his demands for reform.
 Pitt described the speech as one of the best he had ever heard, and later that year Perceval was appointed to the post of Solicitor to the Ordnance.